martinescardo/HoTTEST-Summer-School/Agda/Exercises/01-Exercises.lagda.md

 ## Please read before starting the exercises

 **The exercises are designed to increase in difficulty so that we can cater to our large and diverse audience.
-This also means that it is *perfectly fine* if you don't manage to do all exercises: some of them are definitely a bit hard for beginners!
-You may wish to come back to them later when you have learned more.**
+This also means that it is *perfectly fine* if you don't manage to do all exercises: some of them are definitely a bit hard for beginners and there are likely too many exercises!
+You *may* wish to come back to them later when you have learned more.**

 Having said that, here we go!